Important Stuff You Need To Know About Testing and Tagging

-So what equipment needs is applicable to regular testing?
+So what equipment is applicable to regular testing and tagging?

 As stated earlier anything that’s not part of a fixed installation and relies on electricity to power it.
 This could be portable machinery, power adaptors, office machinery including computers, and even toasters and kettles in break rooms and canteens.